Life Off The Road

 – Rear Differential Skidplate: Metalcloak (new in 2025)

 I have run the 4.88:1 gears with 35″ tires for several years, but with Detroit Trutrac’s instead of the current E-Locker’s.
 I had no issues with the Trutrac’s, which performed great in all conditions.
 To support 37″ tires, though, I needed to step-up to a Dana 44 front axle instead of the stock Dana 30, and the Dana HD44 came with either an ARB or E-Locker.
 I went with E-Locker’s to save on cost.
 I have previously run ARB lockers on another vehicle, but this is my first time with the E-Lockers.
+I miss the Trutrac’s because now I have to press buttons to lock the differentials.

 Exterior